beyondthestory/rails_admin_map_field/README.md

 =======
 rails_admin_map_field is licensed under the MIT license.

-Copyright (C) 2011 by Jason Langenauer and Jules Laplace
+Copyright (C) 2011 by Jason Langenauer, Jules Laplace, Valentin Ballestrino, Bartlomiej Skwira, Oleg Popadyuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal